-Sellers who want to get the most cash for their homes should consider either listing with a real estate agent or selling their inherited home themselves.
+If your goal is to get the most cash for your inherited home, consider either listing with a real estate agent or selling it yourself.

-Either of these options will allow the owner to capitalize on the open market and attract buyers who will pay a good price.
+Either of these options will allow you to capitalize on the open market and attract buyers who will pay a good price.

-- List with an agent: An agent can get you the most possible money for your home using their expertise to market to potential buyers through the MLS and other real estate networks.
+List with an agent.
+A realtor can get you the most possible money for your home using their expertise to market to potential buyers through the MLS and other real estate networks.
 An agent can also provide you with advice when you start receiving offers.
-Our friends at Clever can connect you with a top agent in your area today!

-- For sale by owner (FSBO): If you sell your inherited property yourself, you won’t have to pay a listing agent.
-However, when you sell FSBO, you have to take care of all of the marketing and closing details yourself.
-You might save on initial costs, but in the end it’s possible that you won’t be able to sell the house for as much as an agent could.
+For sale by owner (FSBO).
+If you sell your inherited property yourself, you won’t have to pay a listing agent.
+But when you sell FSBO, you have to take care of all of the marketing and closing details yourself.
+You might save on initial costs, but it’s possible that you won’t be able to sell the house for as much as an agent could.

 Sell your home fast